MustafaSaber/GhostWriter/README.md

 2. the script currently uses blue color detection to locate the pen until it is replaced with SDD object detection

 ## Acknowledgments
-* Dr. Ahmed Shawky Moussa
+* Dr. Ahmed Shawky Moussa - Project Supervisor
 * Sally Samy - Designer